What is the best wall system for a home?

 Your wall system is an environmental separator between outside and inside.
 Its intent is to slow the movement of heat and air between outside and in, and manage moisture infiltration from both sides.

 There have been many changes over the previous few decades in building codes, building materials, and how we condition our homes.
-These changes mean homes are better insulated, more airtight and, most importantly, air conditioned.
-There is also much more understanding of how buildings work and why they fail.
+These changes mean homes are better insulated, more airtight and, most importantly, with better ventilation like HRV's or ERV's or air conditioning.
+There is also much more understanding of how buildings work and why walls can fail in a home with air conditioning, even when built to code.

-If a home will be air conditioned in summer months, it is agreed on by building scientists that the worst thing you can do is to install an interior polyethylene vapour barrier.
+For example, if a home is built of timber and will be air conditioned in summer months, it is now agreed on by building scientists that the worst thing you can do is to install an interior polyethylene vapour barrier.
 Since we build outside with wet materials, buildings start out wet.
 Over their service life they will continually get wet from the inside and the outside.
 So forget about trying to 'keep them dry' with a vapour barrier, that's impossible.
-A wall should be designed so in can dry properly, in both directions.
+A wall should be designed so it can dry properly, in both directions.

 To build in a cold climate and respect the laws of physics, building scientists agree that a wall needs four major components to be truly successful, and in the following order of importance: